-How the vaccine rollout has progressed as Biden nears his 100th day
+How the vaccine rollout progressed during Biden’s first 100 days

 halt use of the Johnson & Johnson

-vaccine due to extraordinarily
+vaccine because of extraordinarily

 rare blood clots.
 The Biden